openlawteam/tribute-contracts/docs/adapters/TributeNFT.md

      * @dev Proposal id must exist.
      * @dev Only proposals that have not already been processed are accepted.
      * @dev Only sponsored proposals with completed voting are accepted.
-     * @dev The proposer must first separately `approve` the NFT extension as spender of the ERC-721 token provided as tribute (so the NFT can be transferred for a passed vote).
+     * @dev The owner of the ERC-721 token provided as tribute must first separately `approve` the NFT extension as spender of that token (so the NFT can be transferred for a passed vote).
      * @param dao The DAO address.
      * @param proposalId The proposal id.
      */